NatashaRichter/cooking-recipes/recipes/ChickpeaCurry.md

 ## Recipe

-1. Chop the tomatoes very fine
+1. Dice the tomatoes.

 2. In a pot, add some oil.
 Add 1-2 tsp of mustard seeds.
 Once they pop, add 1-2 tablespoons cumin seeds.

-3. Once they brown, add the finely chopped jalapenos, grated ginger and chopped curry leaves.
+3. Once they brown, add the finely chopped jalapeños, grated ginger and chopped curry leaves.
 Fry for 1 minute maybe.

 4. Add the chopped tomatoes.
 Turn the heat to high until the sauce begins to thicken.
 Then on a medium/ medium high flame, wait for it to become very thick, add 1 tsp or so of turmeric, a sprinkle of red chilli powder, 1-2 tsp of coriander powder and mix on moderate heat.